spark-brc/QSWATMOD2-plugin/README.md

 There are two additional features in QSWATMOD2.
 - ### Add or subtract rows and columns
     The "Create grid" algorithm in QGIS uses a given extent, not the numbers of row and column.
-Thus, it occasionally creates more number of colum or row, or less number of them.
+Thus, it occasionally creates more number of column or row, or less number of them.
     Once a MODFLOW grid is created, first check the numbers of column and row by labeling 'col' or 'row' on the 'mf_grid' layer. <br>
     For example, I want to create 700 by 700m MODFLOW grid with the given subbasin extent (**same as MODFLOW option 2** in linking process) and it results in one column short on the MODFLOW grid.
     <p align="center">